BLTC logo Good Drug Guide

 The "depressant" opioids are somewhat more benign.
 They are effective painkillers.
 Opioids can also be extremely pleasurable.
 In classical antiquity, Aristotle - admittedly not always the soundest authority on medical matters - classified pain as an emotion.
 Opium was a traditional remedy for melancholic depression; its efficacy is arguably superior to Prozac, though comparative controlled clinical trials are lacking.
 In "animal models", opioids reverse the depressed behaviour, learned helplessness and neuroendocrine responses associated with clinical depression.
 By contrast, opioid antagonists such as naloxone exacerbate them.
 To confuse matters further, sufferers from depression typically share an increased sensitivity to pain; and modern "antidepressants" can themselves act as "physical" painkillers.
 Conversely, mu-opioid receptor agonists offer both unsurpassed pain-relief and extraordinary emotional well-being; and delta-opioid agonists and enkephalinase inhibitors can function as antidepressants.
 There is clearly an intimate link between "physical" and "emotional" pain.
 In defiance of dualist metaphysics, opioids tend to be good at banishing both.

 Contemporary medical orthodoxy classifies drug-induced bliss as an "adverse side-effect" of opioid analgesics - even in the terminally ill.
 Yet we could all do with having our native endorphin systems enriched.
 Later this century and beyond, the customised site-selective successors to today's opioid drugs may play a critical role in promoting emotional super-health.
 For example, one potential breakthroughs in recent years was the synthesis and development of JDTic.
 JDTic exerts a sustained anti-anxiety and mood-brightening effect: it is the first orally active selective kappa opioid antagonist.
 Kappa is the "ugly" opioid receptor whose endogenous ligand is dynorphin.
 The dynorphin/kappa-opioid receptor system is implicated in the unpleasant states of mind caused by chronic uncontrolled stress.
 Repeated use of cocaine, heroin, ethyl alcohol and other euphoriant drugs induces a compensatory up-regulation of the dynorphin/kappa-opioid receptor system too, causing anxiety, anhedonia and dysphoria.
 Whereas mu receptor agonist opioids induce euphoria by enhancing dopamine release in the nucleus accumbens, activation of kappa opioid receptors inhibits dopamine release from the mesolimbic terminals.
 This deficiency is subjectively unpleasant because the mesolimbic dopamine system regulates hedonic tone and the capacity to experience (and anticipate) happiness.
 Dopamine also modulates the threshold of pain perception.
 In May 2012, the first human trial of JDTic was halted after worries about the incidence of asymptomatic and non-sustained ventricular tachycardia, casting a cloud of uncertainty over kappa therapeutics.
-But as of 2015, results in non-human "animal models" have been encouraging.
+But as of 2024, results in non-human "animal models" have been encouraging.
+The orally active, selective kappa opioid antagonist aticaprant is currently undergoing phase III clinical trials; submission for regulatory approval is expected in 2025.

 Unfortunately, all opioids in present-day human use are flawed.
 Taken at fixed dosage, they lose some of their euphoriant and analgesic effect as tolerance sets in; opioid drugs are physiologically addictive.
 Overdoses can cause respiratory depression; by contrast, physical pain is a potent respiratory stimulant.
 When taken recreationally, opioids inspire a dreamily contented disengagement from the problems of the world.
 Their use diminishes our drive to constructive activity as consumers in today's competitive global marketplace.
 More insidiously, excess consumption of narcotics inhibits the release of endogenous opioids normally induced by social interaction with friends and family.
 By diminishing the craving for human companionship, the addict substitutes one form of opioid addiction for another.
 Thus junkies are usually "selfish".